MarcusLongmuir/SAFE/examples/minimal/README.md

 This is the minimal example of a SAFE site.
-To get the server working, run:
+To start the server, run:

 npm install
 bower install
 node app

 *This will include the latest version of SAFE from Bower.
 If you want to avoid this (most likely for development of SAFE):